velijv/FluCSS/README.md

 ## How to use it:
 1. Include jQuery
 2. Include [SunCalc js](https://github.com/mourner/suncalc)
-3. Include flucss.js and flucss.css
+3. Include flucss.min.js and flucss.css
+4. call $("html").flucss(); // for any element you want, mostly you want "html" or "body"

 ##Color palette
 Colors are modeled by dividing sun states into 4 groups — but you can add more variation if you need.